Why do you get tooth discoloration?

 Your dentist can assess if the stains on your teeth is only lifestyle-related staining, such as excessive coffee consumption or whether there is a more serious oral health issue at play.
 Despite the fact that bleaching is typically done for aesthetic purposes, your dentist may advise you on the best course of action for your particular stains.
 The good news is that erasing teeth stains is frequently possible.
 That justifies working toward a radiant white grin.

 Surface stains on the tooth’s surface, genuine changes in the tooth’s composition, or a mix of the two can all lead to tooth discoloration.
-There are three basic types of tooth discoloration, according to dental professionals:
+There are three basic types of teeth stains, according to dental professionals:

 - Extrinsic Teeth Stains: